Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Stability of -K ahler structures

 \section{Stability of $p$-K\"ahler structures}

-This section is to prove a local stability theorem of $p$-K\"ahler structures with deformation invariance of Bott-Chern numbers.
+This section is to prove a local stability theorem of $p$-K\"ahler structures with deformation invariance of Bott--Chern numbers.
 We will first study obstruction of extension for $d$-closed forms and then the un-obstruction of real extension for transverse form via its two equivalent definitions.

 Consider the differentiable family $\pi: \mathcal{X} \rightarrow B$ of compact complex $n$-dimensional manifolds over a sufficiently small domain in $\mathbb{R}^k$ with the reference fiber $X_0:= \pi^{-1}(0)$ and the general fibers $X_t:= \pi^{-1}(t).$ Here we fix a family of hermitian metrics on $X_t$.